대수적 위상수학

 holds.

-For example, consider the category with models \((\Top, \mathcal{M})\) where the collection \(\mathcal{M}\) consists of the standard \(n\)-simplices \(\Delta^n\).
-Then the functor \(C_\bullet:\Top \rightarrow \Ab\) assigning to each \(X\in \Top\) the chain complex \(C_\bullet(X)\) of singular \(n\)-simplices is both acyclic on \(\mathcal{M}\) and free on \(\mathcal{M}\).
+For example, consider the category with models \((\Top, \mathcal{M})\) where the collection \(\mathcal{M}\) of standard \(n\)-simplices \(\Delta^n\) is taken as the models.
+Then the functor \(C_\bullet:\Top \rightarrow \Ab\) assigning to each \(X\in \Top\) the chain complex of singular \(n\)-simplices \(C_\bullet(X)\) is both acyclic on \(\mathcal{M}\) and free on \(\mathcal{M}\).

-• That \(C_\bullet\) is acyclic on \(\mathcal{M}\) follows from §Homology, ⁋Proposition 11.
-Note that the condition that \(F_\bullet\) be acyclic on \(\mathcal{M}\) does not require the \(0\)-th homology of \(F_\bullet(X)\) to vanish.
+• That \(C_\bullet\) is acyclic on \(\mathcal{M}\) follows from the fact that each model \(\Delta^n\) is a convex set, hence contractible to a point, and the straight-line contraction induces a cone operator that directly contracts \(C_\bullet(\Delta^n)\) for \(i>0\); this can be regarded as a generalization of §Homology, ⁋Proposition 11.
+Note here that the condition that the functor \(F_\bullet\) is acyclic on \(\mathcal{M}\) does not require that the \(0\)th homology of \(F_\bullet(X)\) be zero.

-• That \(C_\bullet\) is free on \(\mathcal{M}\) is immediate, since each \(C_n(X)\) is the free abelian group generated by the maps \(\Delta^n \rightarrow X\), i.e. \(C_n(X)=\mathbb{Z}\Hom_\Top(\Delta^n,X)\).
+• That \(C_\bullet\) is free on \(\mathcal{M}\) is immediate because each \(C_n(X)\) is precisely the free abelian group generated by maps \(\Delta^n \rightarrow X\), i.e., \(C_n(X)=\mathbb{Z}\Hom_\Top(\Delta^n,X)\).

 Acyclic models theorem